sensu/sensu-docs/content/sensu-go/5.0/guides/clustering.md

 Below are example configuration snippets from `/etc/sensu/backend.yml` on three sensu backends named `backend-1`, `backend-2` and `backend-3` with IP addresses `10.0.0.1`, `10.0.0.2` and `10.0.0.3` respectively.

-_NOTE: If you ran through the first part of the guide, you will not need to repeat the store configuration any of the backends._
+_NOTE: If you ran through the first part of the guide, you will not need to repeat the store configuration for any of the backends._

 **backend-1**